r-delprete/algorithms-and-data-structures/graphs/prim.md

 ## Input parameters

-- `graph`: graph from which the MST is to be computed
+- `graph`: graph from which the MST has to be computed
 - `source`: source node to start building MST
 - `weights`: edges weights